aws-samples/multi-branch-cdk-pipelines/README.md

 # Using AWS CDK Pipelines and AWS Lambda for multi-branch pipeline management and infrastructure deployment.

-This project shows how to use the AWS CDK Pipelines module to follow a Gitflow development model using AWS CDK.
-Software development teams often follow a strict branching strategy during the development lifecycle of a solution.
+ This project shows how to use the [AWS CDK Pipelines module](https://docs.aws.amazon.com/cdk/api/latest/docs/pipelines-readme.html) to follow a Gitflow development model Software development teams often follow a strict branching strategy during the development lifecycle of a solution.
 It is common for newly created branches to need their own isolated copy of infrastructure resources in order to develop new features.